Subaru WRX Insurance Rates

 Feel free to get started by reading through the information below.
 And don’t forget to enter your five-digit ZIP code in our free online tool to compare Subaru WRX rates from multiple companies.

-The average insurance rates for a Subaru WRX are $1,264 a year for full coverage.
-Comprehensive insurance costs approximately $270 each year, collision costs $474, and liability insurance costs $384.
-Liability-only coverage costs as little as $432 a year, with high-risk coverage costing $2,736 or more.
-Teens cost the most to insure at $4,710 a year or more.
+Estimated insurance prices for a Subaru WRX are $1,264 every 12 months with full coverage.
+Comprehensive costs approximately $270 a year, collision costs $474, and liability insurance is $384.
+A policy with only liability insurance costs around $432 a year, with a high-risk policy costing around $2,736.
+Teenage drivers pay the most at $4,710 a year or more.

 Average premium for full coverage: $1,264